DaniilsSmirnovs/Excel_Project-CAMHS_Waiting_Time_Analysis/README.md

 - `camhs-adjusted-patients-seen` — monthly data on how long 90% of patients waited from referral to their first treatment
 - `health_board_labels` — names and unique identifier codes for each Health Board
 - `scotland_label` — Scotland-level identifier code
-- `camhs-adjusted-patients-waiting` — monthly data on how long patients were waiting
+- `camhs-adjusted-patients-waiting` — monthly data on how many patients are still waiting for their first treatment
 - `referrals` — monthly referral counts

 ## 1️⃣ Do Health Boards meet their 18-week target for CAMHS?